LiteLDev/LeviLamina/docs/main/contents/developer_guides/tutorials/create_your_first_mod.md

-# Create your first mod
+# Create Your First Mod

 ## Introduction

-This tutorial is designed to help you get started with mod development in LeviLamina.
-It is by no means a complete tutorial of all the possibilities in LeviLamina, but rather an overview of the basics.
-First, make sure you understand C++, set up your workspace in the IDE, and then introduce the basics of most LeviLamina mods.
+This tutorial aims to help you get started with mod development in LeviLamina.
+It is by no means a complete tutorial covering all possibilities in LeviLamina, but rather a general overview of the basics.
+First, make sure you understand C++, then set up your workspace in an IDE, and finally learn the fundamentals of most LeviLamina mods.

-In this tutorial, we will create a simple mod that implements the following features:
+In this tutorial, we will create a simple mod with the following features:

-- Players can enter the `/suicide` command to suicide
+- Players can use the `/suicide` command to commit suicide
-- Players are given a clock when they first log in to the server
+- Players receive a clock when they enter the world for the first time
-- When players use the clock, a confirmation window pops up asking if they want to suicide, and if they confirm, they suicide
+- When players use the clock, a confirmation dialog will appear asking whether they want to commit suicide.
+If confirmed, the player will die

 This tutorial covers the following topics:

 - Logging output
-- Subscribing and unsubscribing events
+- Subscribing to events
 - Registering commands
 - Reading configuration files
 - Database access